fujifilmssd/iOS-Fujifilm-SPA-SDK-SampleApp/README.md

 + The maximum size of a single file is 20MB

 ### General Errors
-+ Ensure that you updated your Info.plist with required data listed above (NSAppTransportSecurity and NSLocationWhenInUseUsageDescription.
++ Ensure that you updated your Info.plist with required data listed above (NSAppTransportSecurity, NSLocationWhenInUseUsageDescription, NSContactsUsageDescription, and NSPhotoLibraryUsageDescription,

 ### Errors that prevent the SDK from Starting
 + 0 valid images